 OSPF can be implemented as single-area OSPF or multiarea OSPF.
 The basic steps for a single area or multiarea OSPF implementation are the following:-

 Gather the network requirements and parameters – The first step for implementing multiarea OSPF is the collecting network requirement and important parameters.
-The requirement includes the number of host and required network devices, the IP addressing plan, the routing domain size including, the size of the routing tables.
+The requirement includes the number of hosts and required network devices, the IP addressing plan, the routing domain size including, the size of the routing tables.
 It is also important to consider the risk of topology changes, and other network characteristics.

 OSPF parameters – The first step is the base of the second step, the network administrator must find out if single-area or multiarea OSPF is the ideal implementation.
-If it is multiarea OSPF, there are several considerations to determine the OSPF parameters including IP addressing plan, OSPF areas and Network topology.
+If it is multiarea OSPF, there are several considerations to determine the OSPF parameters including IP addressing plan, OSPF areas, and Network topology.